xyliu-cs/FundamentalCS/README.md

 Each folder at the root level represents a **standalone** project.
 To run and test the projects, please refer to the `report.pdf` attached to the project folder, where the running environment is specified.

 ## Academic Integrity
-If you happen to be my fellow students and recognize some of the projects, you're welcome to peruse the codes and provide feedback.
-However, to improve your own coding skills, you should do the design and coding **on your own**.
+Fellow students who recognize some of the projects are welcome to peruse the codes and provide feedback.
+However, for academic endeavors, project design and coding should be carried out **independently**.